CREATE AN AMAZING 3-DAY BOSTON ITINERARY

 Weather in Boston

-The weather in Boston is really nice, if a little humid in the summer, so this is the best time to visit (along with spring and fall).
+The weather in Boston is really nice.
+It is a little humid in the summer but still the best time to visit (along with spring and fall).
 The average temperature at the height of summer in July is between 66ºF and 82ºF.
 Rain is moderate throughout the year.

 If you decide to visit in the winter, it is definitely a bit colder.
 The average temperatures in January are between 22ºF and 37ºF.
 New England winters are no joke, and you will see the most snow in January and February.

-What to Pack for a Your 3 Days in Boston
+What to Pack for 3 Days in Boston

 There are many possibilities for accommodations in Boston, some with a lot of charm and history.
 Here are a few suggestions for different budgets during your 3 days in Boston.

-- For a luxury hotel, try the Fairmont Copley Plaza, located in the Back Bay area of the city and is close to popular spots, like Newbury Street.
-It’s a historic building that’s been redone with modern décor and particularly favored by couples.
+- For a luxury hotel, try the Fairmont Copley Plaza, located in the Back Bay area, close to popular spots, like Newbury Street.
+It’s a historic building that’s been redone with modern décor and is particularly favored by couples.
 You can find out more here.

 - A mid-range option would be the Revere Hotel, which has a great location near beautiful Boston Common and the Visitor Center.
 It’s also very sleek and modern.
 Check it out here.